atEverychance/ProjectCR/docs/api/endpoints.md

 # API Endpoints

 ## Overview
 Complete API endpoint documentation including authentication, request/response formats, and error handling.
+All endpoints are implemented as Cloudflare Workers running at the edge.
 See [API Architecture](../diagrams/architecture/api-architecture.mmd) for system structure.

 ## Authentication